 United Way of the Mid-South

 United Way of the Mid-South is a multi-million-dollar non-profit, public charitable foundation that mobilizes financial and human resources, across 8-counties, to meet critical needs and to help ensure that hundreds of thousands of Mid-Southerners can achieve their highest potential.
-We support high-performing nonprofit agencies which are on the front lines fighting to decrease poverty in our community by addressing the essential building blocks for success – education, financial stability, and health – while maintaining vital safety net services in food, shelter, and safety for individuals facing crisis situations.
-By joining United Way of the Mid-South, you are uniting with a team that is moving the needle on poverty and making our community a place where everyone can thrive.
+We support high-performing nonprofit agencies who are on the front lines fighting to decrease poverty in our community by addressing the essential building blocks for success – education, financial stability, and health – while maintaining vital safety net services in food, shelter, and safety for individuals facing crisis situations.
+By joining United Way of the Mid-South, you are uniting with a team who are moving the needle on poverty and making our community a place where everyone can thrive.

 Primary Duties and Responsibilities

 - Leads strategy and design of United Way’s free tax preparation efforts as part of our larger Community Impact agenda; leveraging strategies and working to break down barriers for community members in accessing services.

 - Designs, plans, manages, evaluates, and improves all elements of United Way’s Free Tax Preparation Program and Access to Benefits Programs; mobilizes community partners and oversees volunteers; and serves as a liaison between United Way and community partners, funders, and customers.
 Develops reports and metrics to determine program success.

 - Executes marketing and outreach efforts, ensures compliance with all IRS VITA Program policies; hires and trains seasonal staff members; supervises operational and volunteer activities at multiple tax sites during tax season.

 - Develops and implements a multi-year plan to increase the impact and sustainability of programs and makes recommendations about future programs and investments; produces internal and external Program reports.